willkg/crashstats-tools/README.rst

      Performs a basic search on Crash Stats using the Super Search API and outputs the results.

      A basic search uses filters and can span multiple pages of results.

-A basic search cannot include facets, aggregations, histograms, or cardinalities.
-For those, use supersearchfacet.
+     If you want to use facets, aggregations, histograms, or cardinatlities, use supersearchfacet.

-     There are two ways to run this:
+     There are two ways to supersearch:

      First, you can specify Super Search API fields to generate the query.